reframejs/reframe/docs/usage-manual.template.md

 ## Custom Server Framework (Express, Koa, ...) !INLINE ./top-link.md #custom

+First, check the [list of plugins](/docs/plugins.md) for a plugin that integrates the server framework you want to use with Reframe.
+If you then want to get control over the server instance, then run `$ reframe eject server`.
+(See previous section)

+If there isn't a plugin for the server framework you want, then run
+- `$ reframe eject server`
+- `$ reframe eject server-integration`
+to get full control over the integration of the current server framework and Reframe.
+At that point you can get rid of the current server framework and replace it any other server framework.

 ## Fully Custom Server !INLINE ./top-link.md #custom

-###### Custom web framework

-The code ejected by `$ reframe eject server` creates the hapi server and adds a hapi plugin that is responsible for the hapi <-> Reframe integration.
-This plugin can be ejected with `$ reframe eject server-integration`.
-Ejecting it is uncommon and chances are that you will never have to.
-But if you want to use another web framework instead of hapi then you may want to eject it.

-###### Full control

-The following ejects give you full control over the server.
+The following ejectables give you full control over the server.

 - `$ reframe eject server`
   <br/>